 Chemical Scrubbing Odor Control Systems

-In a typical chemical scrubbing odor control system, the odorous air from main sources such as sewage a wet well or screen area, is ventilated to the odor control unit by the fan.
+In a typical chemical scrubbing system, the polluted air is ventilated to the filter by a fan.
 The extracted air is pushed into one or several chemical scrubber(s) for treatment.
 The polluted air is passed through a packing media where it comes into an intimate contact with the scrubbing solution containing chemical reagents.
-Similarly to all absorption processes the odorous gases are first dissolved into the liquid phase and then react with the chemical agents.
+Similarly to all absorption processes the polluted gases are first dissolved into the liquid phase and then react with the chemical agents.
 Clean air is then discharged through a stack installed on top of the scrubber.
 Where multiple pollutants are present in a gas stream, normally a wet scrubber system is selected due to the possibility of utilizing different chemical agents in each stage for the removal of the specific gaseous contaminants.
 We remove a complete range of inorganic and organic gases.
 Our SO2, NO, NO2, HCl, Cl2, HBr, Br2, Ethanol, and MEK scrubbers have a proven record for achieving the most stringent standards.
 Treatment could be conducted in 1, 2 or 3 different stages, therefore the removal efficiency in a typical chemical scrubber systems may reach up to 99.99% or even higher if needed!

 Clean air is then discharged through a stack installed on top of the scrubber.
 Treatment could be conducted in 1, 2 or 3 different stages, therefore the removal efficiency in a typical chemical scrubber systems may reach up to 99.99% or even higher if needed!